BSA Methods – Association with Adults

-Association with adults is one of the methods used in both Boy Scouts and Venturing.
+Association with adults is one of the methods used in both Scouts BSA and Venturing.
 While these programs are youth-led, there are still adults present to mentor and help the youth leaders.

 Every month, our troop PLC presents its plan for upcoming meetings and activities to the troop committee.
 One thing which is always asked after the presentation is “What do you need from the adults?”
 That way they know that while we are following their lead, the adults are willing to work with them to help them carry out the ideas they have presented.
 We want the youth leadership to lead, but we don’t want them to be overwhelmed.
 Leading a troop is a lot of responsibility for the 13 year old SPL and ASPL and a couple of younger patrol leaders.